alexandremeunier/pingolia/README.md

 As an example, the demo application also calculates daily and monthly average `transfer_time_ms`.
 Daily values are used in the timeline beneath the main chart.
 Calculating those values in real time would greatly decrease the performance and UX of the charts.

-To remove the calculation load from the POST requests, metrics are preprocess in parallel in a sidekiq worker.
+To remove the calculation load from the POST requests, metrics are preprocessed in parallel in a sidekiq worker.